dlopezyse/AI-for-Bio/README.md

 This site is designed to produce and disseminate resources for Machine Learning applied to Biotech.
 We manage:
 - notebooks in Python 🐍
-- educational resources 📚 :video:
+- educational resources 📚 🎞️

 Want to collaborate?
 Please connect with us and become part of the community 😄